DNA paternity testing: DNA profiling

 In testing the paternity of a male child, the Y chromosome can be used for comparison, as it is inherited directly from father to son.
 Like mitochondrial DNA, the Y chromosome is passed down through the paternal line.
 This means that the two brothers share the same Y chromosome from their father.
 Therefore, if one brother is the alleged father, his biological brother could also be the father based solely on Y chromosomal data.
 This holds true for any male relative related to the suspected father along the paternal line.
 For this reason, autosomal DNA testing would provide a more accurate method for determining paternity.

 In the US, the AABB has established regulations for DNA paternity and family relationship testing, although AABB accreditation is not mandatory.
 DNA test results can be considered legally admissible if the collection and processing adhere to a proper chain of custody.
 Similarly, in Canada, the SCC has regulations on DNA paternity and relationship testing, while accreditation is recommended, it is not required.

 The Paternity Testing Commission of the International Society for Forensic Genetics is responsible for creating biostatistical recommendations by the ISO/IEC 17025 standards.
 Biostatistical evaluations of paternity should be based on the likelihood ratio principle, resulting in the Paternity Index (PI).
 These recommendations offer guidance on the concepts of genetic hypotheses, calculation concerns necessary for producing valid PIs, as well as addressing specific issues related to population genetics.

 History

-Parental testing has evolved significantly since the 1920s.
-The earliest method was blood typing, relying on the inheritance of blood types discovered in 1901.
+The earliest method of parental testing was blood typing, relying on the inheritance of blood types, which were discovered in 1901.
+Scientists realized that blood types were genetically inherited in the 1920s, leading to the use of blood typing as a method of excluding or confirming possible paternity.
 In blood typing, the blood types, of the child and the alleged parents are compared to assess the possibility of a parental linkage.
 For instance, two type O parents can only have type O children, while type B parents can have type B or O offspring.
 However, this method was limited, excluding about 30% of potential parents based solely on blood type.

 In the 1930s, serological testing improved the process by examining proteins in the blood, with an exclusion rate of around 40%.
 The 1960s brought Human Leukocyte Antigen (HLA) typing, which compared genetic markers in white blood cells, achieving about 80% accuracy but struggling to differentiate between close relatives.